zhanksun/zhanksun.github.io/_pages/ideas.md

 ## Next step
 2. ED specialist: stochastic clearing system [\[PDF\]](/files/He-StochasticClearingSystem.pdf)
-3. With Lishuai:
-    * Urban air mobility (UAM)
-    * Data from Cathy Pacific: optimize then predict
-    * Delay estimation in a airport network (mean field theory)
 4. Patient LWBS in emergency departments [\[PDF\]](/files/NONLINEAR PROGRAMMING METHOD FOR DYNAMIC PROGRAMMING.pdf)
     * Doubly-censored data
     * What are the driving factors?
 Of course, waiting time; but what else?
 Social injustice?
 Chaotic environment?